Fletcher-Alderton/FloatingNotes/Obsidian.md

    - Select the vault folder

 4. **Migration Options**
-   - **Migrate existing notes**: Move your current FloatingNotes to Obsidian vault
+   - **Migrate existing notes**: Move your current Floating Notes to Obsidian vault
    - **Change without migrating**: Only new notes will be stored in Obsidian

 ## 📝 Step 3: Optional Folder Organization

-For better organization, you can create a subfolder in your Obsidian vault specifically for FloatingNotes:
+For better organization, you can create a subfolder in your Obsidian vault specifically for Floating Notes:

 1. **Create a "Quick Notes" folder** in your Obsidian vault
-2. **Set this subfolder** as your FloatingNotes storage location
+2. **Set this subfolder** as your Floating Notes storage location
 3. **Benefits**:
    - Keeps floating notes organized
    - Easy to distinguish from other Obsidian notes